atifaziz/Jacob/README.md

 `true`.
 This is a signal to the caller that it must load the buffer with more of the JSON source text to resume reading.

-Presently, the following readers do not support partial reading:

-- `JsonReader.Either`

-Nevertheless, they can be composed with `JsonReader.Buffer` to load enough data into the buffer that neither can fail due to partial JSON.
+All readers can be composed with `JsonReader.Buffer` to load enough data into the buffer that neither can fail due to partial JSON.
 `JsonReader.Buffer` ensures that at least one complete JSON value (be that a scalar like a string or a structure like an array or an object) is buffered.